-Once your eligible for license reinstatement you’ll need SR22 insurance Colorado, which is a certificate of financial responsibility.
-You risk license suspension when you operate a vehicle without minimum liability insurance coverage.
+Once you’re eligible for license reinstatement you’ll need SR22 insurance Colorado, which is a high-risk certificate of financial responsibility.
+You put your driving privileges at risk when you drive without minimum liability insurance coverage.
 Other reasons for driver’s license suspension can include:

 - Too many points against your driving record